lennymalard/melpy-project/README.md

 *	[Softmax](https://en.wikipedia.org/wiki/Softmax_function) [Activation](https://fr.wikipedia.org/wiki/Fonction_d%27activation) to convert outputs into probabilities.
 *	[Categorical Cross-Entropy](https://en.wikipedia.org/wiki/Cross-entropy) as the cost function for optimization.

-If you begin in deep learning, I highly recommend [3Blue1Brown](https://youtu.be/aircAruvnKk?si=QMDAzU8ThgQ_nmTt)'s excellent video series on Deep Learning, so you understand the usage of these functions.

 Now, let’s build the model using Melpy’s Sequential class:

 <em>Sequential models are neural networks where layers are stacked in a linear order.
 Data flows through them one by one in sequence.</em>